 In the U.K., licence is both a noun and a verb, with the same meaning as in the U.S. For example, you might need a driving licence or a business licence.
 While the spelling may be different, the pronunciation is the same in both countries.

 There are a few key things to remember when spelling licence and license.
 A licence is a type of license, which is a legal document that gives someone permission to do something.
-It’s important to note the difference between these two words and to use them correctly in order to avoid confusion.
+It’s important to note the difference between the two words licence vs license, and to use them correctly in order to avoid confusion.

 How do I spell the word licence?